Seasonal Rhythm

 But it’s actually a time for adjusting and letting go.

-If you ignore it and keep pushing, it can build into exhaustion or overwhelm.
+If you ignore it and keep pushing, it can build into exhaustion or overstimulation.

 If you listen to it, it helps you move into rest with more ease.